 Furthermore, segmenting the population in each decile by age, emphasizes the distress of those in debt from the bottom decile.
 In this decile, 59% of the indebted population are of prime working age (25-54) and 35% are over the age of 54, compared to a very different ratio among the indebted population in the top decile, where 75% are of prime working age and 22% are 54 and older.
 The data reveal that households in the top decile primarily take out loans at a younger age and reduce their debt over the years, enabling them to maintain a more uniform level of consumption throughout their lives than households from the bottom decile, and to better weather financial difficulties while minimizing their damage.

 Gaps in debt are also evident across different sectors of the population.
 About a quarter of Arab Israelis in the bottom decile owe money, and their median ratio of debt to annual income is close to 2.
-Among non-Haredi Jews in this decile the share of those in debt is lower (15%), but the median debt-to-income ratio is much higher (close to 3), and among Haredim in the bottom decile, both the share of those in debt and the ratio of debt to annual income are higher (30% are in debt and the median ratio is 13.5).
+Among non-Haredi Jews in this decile the share of those in debt is lower (15%), but the median debt-to-income ratio is higher (close to 3), and among Haredim in the bottom decile, both the share of those in debt and the ratio of debt to annual income are higher (30% are in debt and the median ratio is 13.5).

 The Taub Center’s Dr. Shami explains that differences in the indebtedness figures for the Arab Israeli and Jewish populations in general, and for the Haredi population in particular, stem mainly from the type of loan taken out: 64% of indebted non-Haredi Jews and 43% of indebted Haredim from the bottom decile took out a consumer loan, compared with 89% of indebted Arab Israelis from this decile – and, in comparison, 52% of non-Haredi Jews and 72% of Haredim took out a housing loan, compared to only 15% of indebted Arab Israelis in this decile.
 As pointed out by Dr. Shami, it is possible that the high rate of consumer credit-holders in the Arab Israeli sector stems from difficulties they face in putting up property they own as collateral for a housing loan, such that, in this sector, credit designated as consumer credit is actually being used for housing.